jneidel/jneidel.com/content/misc/_index.md

 ---

 {{< lead >}}
-A random assortment of articles
+A random assortment of articles without a clear thread.
 {{< /lead >}}

+You might come across something of interest :slightly_smiling_face:

 ---